 There’s a reason financial executives hate collecting (or chasing) money from slow-paying customers.
-We just hate it.
+We love the thrill of the sale, but we hate making phone calls to collect the money when customers are late.

 In the name of chilling out on such a frigid topic, I thought I’d share some of the suggested column headings for your AR aging schedule.